Old Quebec City in the Summer: 3 Day Travel Itinerary

 Day 1: Citadelle and Ramparts

 The star-shaped Citadelle has safeguarded the city’s port since 1693.
-The site consists of a military base and thick stone ramparts that encircle the Old City.
+The National Historic Site consists of a military base and thick stone ramparts that encircle the Old City.
 Through the years, the base has changed hands from French to British control.
-It is currently the largest active British fortress in North America.
+There is a museum onsite, and the base offers daily tours, a noonday gun, and a colorful 10 am changing of the guard from June to September.

 At Porte St Jean Gate, gaze over to Place D’Youville, a public square that separates Quebec’s Parliament Hill with the Old City.
-If there is an event going on, wander over for a while.
-If all is quiet, descend the rampart’s stairway and take a stroll down Rue St. Jean, one of the city’s oldest streets.
+Descend the rampart’s stairway and take a stroll down Rue St. Jean, one of the city’s oldest streets.
+In the summer, Rue St. Jean becomes a pedestrian way lined with boutiques and cafes with outdoor dining.

+Stay on Rue St. Jean until it turns into Cote de la Fabrique.
 A short time later, you will come to the Basilique Cathedrale Notre-Dame de Quebec.
 If the doors are open, stop in.
-The cathedral is graced with an intricately painted ceiling and lovely stained glass.
-There is a large crypt where the bodies of various dignitaries are buried.
+The cathedral is graced with an intricately painted ceiling, lovely stained glass, and many crypts.

 Day 2: Governor’s Walk, Lower Town, and Old Port